Bacelarella dracula: Distribution and habitat

-The holotype for the species was found near Appouasso, Ivory Coast in 1995.
+Bacelarella spiders have only been seen in sub-Saharan Africa.
+Bacelarella dracula has been found across West Africa in Ghana, Guinea, Ivory Coast and Nigeria.
+The holotype for the species was found near Appouasso in Ivory Coast during 1995.
 It also lives in other areas of the country, including the forests of the Cavally Region.
 The spider was identified near Ibadan in Nigeria in 2011, based on a specimen found in 1974.

-Bacelarella dracula lives in rainforest.
+Bacelarella dracula lives in rainforests.
 Like many of its genus, the species is adapted to live in areas with low lighting.
 However, it seems to be more active during the dry season when ambient light levels are typically higher.
 This is particularly the case for mating, which relies on optical cues and complex movements.
-It lives sympatrically with related species in Ivory Coast, including the more abundant Bacelarella iactans, after which it is the most common of its genus to be found in the area.
+It lives sympatrically with related species in Ivory Coast, including the abundant Bacelarella iactans, which is the only species in the genus that is more commonly found in the area.